 We love playgrounds in a bush setting with nature based play elements and a variety of equipment for the kids to play with.
 And this is exactly what the fab Domain Creek playground at Parramatta Park has in spades.
 Plus, it’s great for a range of ages and a fun family outing.

-I must confess that it took us a year to warm up to this new playground.
-I guess because we really loved the old one at Salter Fields.
-It felt like a comfy pair of ugg boots, compared with the new one which was all shiny and bright and more suitable for slightly older kids.
-Now my Mr 4 and Mr 3 regularly request going to Parramatta Park and have a fantastic time at the lovely Domain Creek playground.
+I must confess that it took us a while to warm up to this playground.
+I guess because we really loved the old one it replaced at Salter Fields, which felt like a comfy pair of ugg boots.
+Compared with the new one, which was all shiny and bright and more suitable for slightly older kids.
+But Domain Creek Playground has been open now for about 5 years and it has fared well – plus really grown on us!
+My Mr 7 and Mr 5 regularly request going to Parramatta Park and we have a fantastic time at both this playground and the newer one – Paperbark Playground.

-Looking at the playground from the road, it is like the equipment increases in the age it is most suitable for as you move through the playground from right to left.
+Looking at the playground from the road, the equipment increases in the age it’s most suitable for as you move from right to left.

-At the right end, there is a sand pit enclosed on one side by a low rock wall great for the little kids to walk on.
+At the right end, there’s a sand pit enclosed on one side by a low rock wall great for little kids to walk on.

 To small slide, walking see saw, tall ‘elephant’ slide, bush cubby house and a big birds nest swing.